 I make one-off conceptual or sculptural works, which have included still life groupings of Japanese tea ceremony vessels, formal compositions of layered colour and texture, installation pieces, and representations of my own life experiences through abstract compositions and coded symbols.
 My work has been exhibited nationally and internationally and won awards including the British Glass Biennale Student Award and the Creative Scotland Emerging Artist Bursary.

 Design-led work combines modern, elegant shapes with innovative surface decoration.
-Ranges including the Kyoto, Shino and Bamboo collections are influenced by Japanese design and traditions.
-Other lines such as the Mix & Match, Deflate and Linear collections combine colour, texture and pattern in functional vessels.
+Japanese design and traditions can be seen in many ranges, such as the best selling Shino collection.
+Other collections, such as Mix & Match combine colour, texture and pattern in functional vessels.
 I have also worked on a range of commissions for individuals, awards ceremonies and arts organisations.

-As well as making my own work, I teach glassblowing at Edinburgh College of Art, I assist other artists in glass production, and fabricate and finish work for artists using glass in their projects.
+As well as making my own work, I have taught glassblowing at Edinburgh College of Art, I assist other artists in glass production, and fabricate and finish work for artists using glass in their projects.